 Medical Editor: John P. Cunha, DO, FACOEP

 Duavee (conjugated estrogens/bazedoxifene) contains a form of the female hormone, estrogen, along with an estrogen agonist/antagonist used to treat moderate to severe vasomotor symptoms associated with menopause and to prevent postmenopausal osteoporosis in women who still have a uterus.
-Common side effects include muscle spasms, nausea, diarrhea, indigestion, upper abdominal pain, throat pain, dizziness, and neck pain.
+Common side effects of Duavee include muscle spasms, nausea, vomiting, diarrhea, indigestion, upper abdominal pain, stomach pain or discomfort, throat or sinus pain, dizziness, and neck pain.